Project ImPACT (Improving Parents as Communication Teachers)

 (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to measure spoken language and social communication in young children with autism spectrum disorder (ASD) following their participation in Project ImPACT.
+The purpose of the study was to measure spoken language and social communication in young children with autism spectrum disorder (ASD) following their participation in Project ImPACT.
 Expressive vocabulary and social communication were measured pretreatment and posttreatment.
 Measures utilized include the Social Communication Checklist (SCC) and the Communicative Development Inventories (CDI) Gestures and Words Form.
 Results indicate expressive vocabulary significantly increased at the group level as measured by parent report.
 Expressive vocabulary for half of the sample grew by more than 25%, indicating good response to Project ImPACT.
 However, when a categorical approach was applied using total number of words, all but one of the participants who was minimally verbal pretreatment remained minimally verbal after treatment.
 Clinicians reported significant increases on all dimensions of social communication as measured by the SCC with the exception of imitation.
 Caregiver responses on the SCC suggested significant growth in only form of language and play functions.
 Greater change in spoken language between pretreatment and posttreatment was significantly related to higher posttreatment average scores of language form, language function, understanding, imitation, and play dimensions, as reported by caregivers.
 Limitations include lack of control group, lack of follow-up, cognitive measures were not collected, and the parents and clinicians who were actively involved in the intervention also completed the SCC preintervention and postintervention, which introduces possible instrument bias.

 Additional References